yashwantgosavi/Todo-list/README.md

 	- task - {done, text, id}

 - Functions (in code)
+    - inputTasks
+	- addTask
+	- addTaskFromInput
+	- addTaskToDOM
-	- addTodo
+	- markCompletedTask
 	- deleteTodo
 	- checkTodo
 	- renderTodosList
 	- showNotification
+    - checkList

 - input: user will input the todo
-			- if user press enter --> todo stored in input arry
+			- if user press enter or clicked on add --> todo stored in input arry
-			- if user clicked on add --^

-- task : if we want to delete or complete any task. we need to know which task is clicked. for that we will generate unique ID for every task, and also true/false case. for storing this data, in js best way is create objects so I will create new object for everytask
+- task : if we want to delete or complete any task. we need to know which task is clicked. for that we will generate unique ID for every task, and also true/false case. for storing this data, in js best way is create objects. so I will create new object for everytask
 			- we need to store text in object
 			- ID and true/false for completed or uncompleted